tarwn/lessthandot-hugo/blogs/content/posts/2013-01-25-mongodb-how-to-include-and.md

   - sorting

 ---
 In this MongoDB post we are going to look at how to return only the fields you want.
-We already looked at how to sort the results in the [MongoDB, how to sort results][1] post but we didn&#8217;t show you how to return just the fields you want.
+We already looked at how to sort the results in the [MongoDB, how to sort results][1] post but we didn't show you how to return just the fields you want.

 To get started insert the following into your MongoDB database